libp2p/specs/protocol-select/README.md

-In the uncoordinated case, where two nodes coincidentally simultaneously dial each other, resulting in a TCP Simultaneous Open connection, the secure channel protocol handshake will fail, given that both nodes assume to be in the initiating / client role.
+In the uncoordinated case, where two nodes coincidentally simultaneously dial each other, resulting in a TCP Simultaneous Open connection, the secure channel protocol handshake will fail, given that both nodes assume to be in the initiating / dialer role.
 E.g. in the case of TLS the protocol will report the receipt of a ClientHello while it expected a ServerHello.
-Once the security handshake failed due to TCP Simultaneous Open, i.e. due to both sides assuming to be the client, nodes SHOULD close the connection and back off for a random amount of time before trying to reconnect.
+Once the security handshake failed due to TCP Simultaneous Open, i.e. due to both sides assuming to be the dialer, nodes SHOULD close the connection and back off for a random amount of time before trying to reconnect.

 ### Connection Protocol Negotiation